whitemike889/app-maven-plugin/USER_GUIDE.md

 ### How do I run multiple modules on the Dev App Server v1?

-Multimodule support can be done by adding all the runnable modules to a single module's configuration (which currently must be an appengine-standard application).
+Multimodule support can be done by adding all the runnable modules to a single module's configuration (which currently must be an appengine-web.xml based application).

 ```XML
 <configuration>